Have you been considering starting an email newsletter?

 But I learned the only reason she didn’t have one is because:

-- she didn’t know how (easy fix)
+- she didn’t know how (easy fix – we’re talking about that in this article)

 She was soooo in, this is exactly where we needed to get for me to truly help.
+I have a feeling YOU are, too.

 Why This Matters